-- Your investment isn't liquid.
-The holding period on a farm parcel can be from five to 20 years.
+- Your investment is illiquid with no secondary market to sell your shares.
+The holding period on a farm parcel can be from three to 20 years.

 - Income distributions take place once each year, typically in December.

-- Neither income distributions or their timing are guaranteed.
+- Neither income distributions nor their timing are guaranteed.

 Should You Invest in Farmland?